Tsunekazu/checkonchain/research_articles/dcr_following_footsteps/decred_following_footsteps.md

 - The **Decred** block reward starts at 31.19582664 DCR per ~5min block time and the reward is distributed at a rate of 60% / 30% / 10% to Proof-of-Work miners, Proof-of-Stake Stakeholders and the **Decred** Treasury Fund, respectively.
 This compares to **Bitcoin** which starts at 50 BTC per block issued every ~10mins allocated in full to Proof-of-Work miners.

-- **Decreds** monetary policy does not include a significant supply shock 'halving' event as **Bitcoin** does every 210,000 blocks (~4 years).
+- **Decred's** monetary policy does not include a significant supply shock 'halving' event as **Bitcoin** does every 210,000 blocks (~4 years).
 Instead, its block reward follows a smooth reduction by [100/101 every 6,144 blocks](https://docs.decred.org/advanced/inflation/), equating to a reduction of approximately 0.99% to the total block reward every 21.33days.
 The effective inflation half-life is approximately equal at around 4years for both protocols.

 Key monetary policy characteristics of Bitcoin and Decred are summarised in the table below.

 ![Monetary Policy Comparison](images/02_monetary_policy.png)

-To illustrate the similarity between monetary policies, we can superimpose **Decred** launching at the block-height when **Bitcoins** circulating supply reached 1.68million BTC (equivalent to **Decreds** initial pre-mine = BTC block 33,600) to compare progression of the stock-to-flow ratios and supply curves.
+To illustrate the similarity between monetary policies, we can superimpose **Decred** launching at the block-height when **Bitcoin's** circulating supply reached 1.68million BTC (equivalent to **Decreds** initial pre-mine = BTC block 33,600) to compare progression of the stock-to-flow ratios and supply curves.

-What is immediately clear is that **Decreds** stock-to-flow development approximates the mean trajectory of **Bitcoin** and traverses the same set of stock-to-flow values with exception of halving events.
+What is immediately clear is that **Decred's** stock-to-flow development approximates the mean trajectory of **Bitcoin** and traverses the same set of stock-to-flow values with exception of halving events.

 ![BTC and DCR Supply Chart](images/03_btcdcr_supplycurves.png)